grafi-tt/sayhisort/README.md

 ![Benchmark on Ryzen 9 9950X by 1.5M items of 64bit integers (Clang 21.1.0)](bench_result/clang.png)

-Note that other block merge sort implementations ([WikiSort](https://github.com/BonzaiThePenguin/WikiSort/), [octosort](https://github.com/scandum/octosort) and [GrailSort](https://github.com/Mrrl/GrailSort)) uses a pre-allocated buffer that stores 512 items.
+Note that other block merge sort implementations ([WikiSort](https://github.com/BonzaiThePenguin/WikiSort/), [octosort](https://github.com/scandum/octosort) and [GrailSort](https://github.com/Mrrl/GrailSort)) use a pre-allocated buffer that stores 512 items.
 Though the buffer is claimed to be crucial for performance, SayhiSort exhibits competitive speed.

 You may notice SayhiSort performs poorly on some data, compared to WikiSort and octosort.
 This shows whether each algorithm is tuned to already sorted data.
 Since SayhiSort is still fast on those data, the author believes there's no problem at all.

 [Logsort](https://github.com/aphitorite/Logsort)'s excellent performance is noteworthy.
 The algorithm is completely different to other ones based on merge sort.
 It's basically a variant of quicksort, using novel tagging technique to ensure stability.
-Regardless of practical performance, you need some caution since its worst-case time complexity is O(N^2).
+In spite of the practical performance, you need some caution since its worst-case time complexity is O(N^2).

 Raw benchmark result is available in [`bench_result`](bench_result/) directory.
-You can also run the benchmark by yourself as follows.
+You can run the benchmark by yourself as follows.

 ```sh
 mkdir build